 Need to know

-• Aldi is selling its cheap mattress range on Saturday 7 March – single, king single, double, queen and king mattresses are available from $149–$279
+• Aldi is selling its cheap ‘Estelle by Sohl’ mattress range on Saturday 18 July – single, king single, double and queen are available from $149–$239

-The prices are $149 for a single mattress, $179 for a king single, $199 for a double, $239 for a queen and $279 for a king.
-Both the double and queen mattresses are priced $20 lower than they were when the mattresses last went on sale in July 2025, and there is a king mattress on offer this time.
-The low prices are certainly enticing, especially when you consider that prices for mattresses from other brands can stretch into the thousands.Ìý
+The prices are $149 for a single mattress, $179 for a king single, $199 for a double and $239 for a queen.
+The low cost is certainly enticing, especially when you consider that mattresses from other brands can stretch into the thousands.

 Price

 With the Aldi queen mattress-in-a-box coming in at just under $240, it’s one of the cheapest mattresses on the market.
-It’s much more affordable than the cheapest bed-in-a-box we have tested (the Zinus Support iCoil Pocket Spring Eurotop, which is $349).
+It also outperformed the next-cheapest bed-in-a-box we have tested (the Zinus Support iCoil Pocket Spring Eurotop, which is $349).

 So, if you’re on a tight budget, it’s a tick.
 And no haggling with a salesperson required.